 “It was too lively to get into a bottle”—Oakland Tribune

-The cobwebs would have likely continued to gather at the Mission Street brewery if a Los Angeles oil man named E. J. Preston hadn’t been stirred to action.
+The cobwebs probably would have continued to gather if a Los Angeles oil man by the name of E. J. Preston hadn’t been stirred to action.
 President Franklin D. Roosevelt’s signature on the Cullen-Harrison Act served as the perfect motivator.
-In March of ‘33, the act pushed the legal cap on “near beer” up to a whopping 3.2% and drove Preston to secure himself a U-Permit.
-He reopened Eagle as the El Rey Brewing Company and even revived some old Bay Area favorites--beers like Eagle and Tornberg’s Original Old German.
-Six months later another Los Angeles entrepreneur bought into the fold.
-As V.P. and General Manager, Big George Niotta furthered the Tornberg’s San Francisco legacy.
-Collaborating with Carl Tornberg's son, Gunnar, El Rey began to brew Old Vienna and newer delights for the Tornberg family's Consumers Bottling Company.
-Gunnar felt so pleased with the arrangement he even named one of his show horses accordingly--El Rey.
+In March of ‘33, the act pushed the legal cap on “near beer” all the way up to a whopping 3.2%, driving Preston to secure a U-Permit.
+When he reopened Eagle as the El Rey Brewing Company, he also revived some old Bay Area favorites, like Eagle Beer and Tornberg’s Original Old German.
+Six months later, another L.A. entrepreneur bought into the fold.
+When Big George Niotta took over the company, he furthered the Tornberg’s San Francisco legacy.
+Collaborating with Carl A. Tornberg's son, Gunnar, El Rey began to brew Old Vienna and newer delights for the Tornberg family's Consumers Bottling Company.
+Gunnar felt so pleased with the arrangement he even named one of his show horses El Rey.

-Today steam beer sits in the microbrewery realm, but it originally held a raw, working class vibe--think of the mindset of PBR.
-This likely accounts for why all but Anchor Steam now refers to this kind of beer as "California Common."
+Today steam beer sits in the microbrewery realm, but it originally held a raw, working class vibe, along the lines of PBR.
+Perhaps that's why most call it "California Common."

 El Rey Beer ad,